marczz/mzlinux_pages/media/media_players.md

 ### MPlayer  {#mplayer}

 [Mplayer](http://www.mplayerhq.hu/) (GPL) is a movie player.
 It plays most video formats as well as DVDs.
-Its big feature is the wide range of supported output drivers.
+Its big feature is the wide range of supported output drivers.a

+Mplayer is compatible with{{< iref "ffmpeg" "FFmpeg" >}}

 The supported codecs are: